CropLifeCanada/chemistry-policymanual/index.md

 ## PCPA legislative review 2020

-September 2019     Quarterly
+January 2020     Quarterly

 - That the PCPA remains fit for purpose and should not be opened for review in 2020.
-- That pre- and post-market reviews include stronger consideration of social and economic value.
-- That guidance be provided to clarify acceptable risk and unacceptable risk to assure transparency.
-- That Canada’s current 0.1ppm import tolerance MRL default be retained.
-- That if the Act is opened, CLC continue to advocate for the above and:
-  - That Europe's interpretation of the precautionary principle continues to be rejected and has no place in the Act – Canada's risk-based approach is appropriate and already consistent with regulators' "duty to prevent harm";
-  - That evaluations be completed in a transparent, timely fashion but that the establishment of legislated timeframes are not appropriate; and
-  - That the Act's provisions for greater transparency and openness continue to be appropriately balanced with the protection of confidential business information in order to drive continued innovation; and
-  - That Codex MRLs be adopted when they exist.

-## PMRA re-evaluation – cost recovery
-September 12, 2018     Staff Directive validated September 17, 2019

-- The following conditions need to be met before a conversation about cost re-recovery would be appropriate:
-  - Data protection issues (PPIP) resolved to industry satisfaction;
-  - Effective process improvements; and
-  - PMRA being sufficiently resourced to assure the workload can be completed within a reasonable period of time.

-- Conditions for cost-recovery to be considered include:
-  - Clear data requirements;
-  - Clear transparent processes; and
-  - Strict adherence to time lines with meaningful recourse for missing them.
+- That existing irritants can be addressed without opening up the Act.

 ## PMRA re-evaluation process improvement

 May 2019     Annual

-_The changes PMRA made to its re-evaluation process in 2016 have resulted in incomplete risk assessments and overly conservative decisions that unnecessarily restrict uses of high economic value._
+The changes PMRA made to its re-evaluation process in 2016 have resulted in incomplete risk assessments and overly conservative decisions that unnecessarily restrict uses of high economic value.

 -	That PMRA allow meaningful two-way technical dialogue with stakeholders prior to initiation and throughout the re-evaluation process.
 -	That public consultations be sought on the draft risk assessment separately from the proposed decision that includes proposed risk mitigation measures.
 -	That the Government of Canada formally acknowledge the economic role PMRA plays in facilitating or inhibiting grower access to innovative technologies by including this in its mandate and by allocating the appropriate resources for this work.

-September 12, 2018     Staff Directive validated September 17, 2019
+Staff Directive validated September 17, 2019

 -	The Committee directed staff to advocate for an economic/growth mandate for PMRA.

 ## Protected agriculture stewardship

 _Growers need access to the full suite of registered minor uses of pesticides to remain competitive both domestically and internationally.
-To assure this, potential pathways to the environment and the risks posed need to be proactively addressed in ways acceptable to PMRA.
+To ensure this, potential pathways to the environment and the risks posed need to be proactively addressed in ways acceptable to PMRA.
 Protected agriculture systems consist of greenhouses, shade houses, nurseries and high tunnels._

-May 2018     Semiannual
+January 2020     Annual

 -	That a credible industry-led pesticide lifecycle stewardship approach be collaboratively constructed and implemented that includes adherence to national standards that are within industry control to support compliance with registered pesticide label directions and ensure the health and safety of people and the environment.

-September 12, 2018 Staff Directive validated September 17, 2019

-- Proactively proceed with this initiative even if PMRA does not see this subsector as a major concern as it addresses the risk of additional problems being identified through national water monitoring in the future.
-- It is understood that an industry-wide no-ship policy would be how compliance would be assured.
+Staff Directive updated March 2020

+-	Adherence to an industry-wide no-ship policy is how compliance would be ensured – all PCPA-registered products with label statements for greenhouse applications should be included.
+A simple waiver form would allow facilities to access product for uses that are beyond the scope of Phase 1.
-- While CLC is helping to set up the program, delivery should be paid for by the grower groups.
+-	While CLC is funding development of the program in collaboration with growers, audit and implementation costs should be paid directly by the audited facilities.

 ## CGC Market Acceptance Policy

 _This industry-led policy strives to provide an appropriate balance between enabling the commercialization of innovative and new chemistry/crop use products, while assuring shippers and growers that Canadian exports are not exposed to unacceptable trade risks of shipments being rejected at port._

-September 2019    Quarterly
+January 2020    Quarterly

 -	That the policy is a work in progress in which CropLife Canada and its members are actively participating in with a view to continuous improvement.

 ## CropLife Canada support of CAAR

-September 12, 2018    Motion validated September 17, 2019
+Motion validated September 17, 2019

 - Motion: That support for CAAR be left as a company-specific decision, that CropLife Canada representation on the CAAR Board is not merited at this time and that CropLife Canada instead support the CAAR Board when aligned with CropLife Canada priorities.

+## Certified Crop Science Consultant Program (CCSC)

+March 2019     Annual

+-	That the Certified Crop Science Consultant Program continues to provide value to members.

+Staff Directive March 2020

+-	As part of the next review cycle, invite CLC members to identify company representatives to review/recommend additional content for the CCSC program.
+-	Amend the CLC Code of Conduct to ensure staff making agronomic recommendations have, at a minimum, either CCA and/or CCSC certification.
+-	Review the program’s outreach activities to ensure member awareness.

 ## Defending modern pest control innovations

-May 2019    Quarterly
+January 2020    Annual

-_As seen with glyphosate in the United States and other jurisdictions, if left unchallenged, special interest group opinions may trump future risk-based regulatory decisions and could conceivably curtail any further public Government of Canada defense of the pesticide regulatory system and specific chemistries._
+As seen with glyphosate in the United States and other jurisdictions, if left unchallenged, special interest group opinions may trump future risk-based regulatory decisions and could conceivably curtail any further public Government of Canada defense of the pesticide regulatory system and specific chemistries.

-- That CropLife Canada work to increase decision makers' understanding and appreciation of the complexity of the systems used to produce the food we eat, its quality, affordability and other benefits including:
+-	That CropLife Canada work to increase decision makers’ understanding and appreciation of the complexity of the systems used to produce the food we eat, its quality, affordability and other benefits including:
   - Plant science innovations are designed to optimize resource use for efficient food production;
   - Pesticides are designed to kill pests that threaten production; and
   - Both are carefully regulated to assure their safety to people, animals and the environment.
 -	That CropLife Canada continue to advocate the proven benefits of modern agriculture and that the potential risks are identified, thoroughly studied and proactively mitigated by Health Canada and the PMRA.
 Benefits include:
   - An affordable, high-quality varied diet of fruit, vegetables and grain;
   - A smaller agricultural carbon foot print (less fossil fuel use, carbon sequestration); and
   - Restoration and preservation of wildlife habitat.
-- That government decision makers acknowledge that the success of chemistry solutions is a prime target for funding by both the genuinely curious researchers and those opposed to modern agriculture alike.
+-	That government decision makers acknowledge that the success of chemistry solutions is a prime target for funding by both genuinely curious researchers and those opposed to modern agriculture alike.
   - The more studies there are, the more outlier results there also are which can be selectively used to prove a point, whether positive or negative.
 - That pest management plays a significant role in many aspects of the quality of life in Canada including:
   - Establishment and maintenance of lawns and gardens and public green spaces; and
   - Public health (control of mosquitos, cockroaches, bedbugs, lice, ticks, rodents and other disease vectors).

 ## Drones: Label expansion

-September 12, 2018   Staff Directive validated September 17, 2019
+Staff Directive validated September 17, 2019

 -	The decision to proceed with a label expansion to include drone application resides with individual companies.

+## Fungicides: Pollinator health (see also Pollinators and neonics)

+January 2020    Annual

+-	That we work collaboratively with the beekeeping and agricultural communities to better understand the causes of poor colony health after pollination of blueberry crops.
+-	That bee health is a complex issue impacted by a number of factors and the plant science industry is committed to doing its part to protect pollinators.
+-	That the plant science industry supports sound, science-based decision making around the use of pesticides as this relates to pollinator health.

 ## Manage Resistance Now

 May 2019     Annual

 - That resistance to plant science technologies is a serious issue for both the crop protection industry and the broader agricultural community and that CropLife Canada staff be committed to make resistance management a high priority in the organization.

+## Neonicotinoids and agriculture

+March 2019     Annual

+-	That farmers use neonicotinoids because they are safe, environmentally friendly and provide targeted crop protection.
+  - Since only small quantities are needed to coat the seed, human and environmental exposures are reduced relative to other types of application technology.
+  - Using treated seeds can also reduce the need to spray insecticides multiple times to control insects.
+-	That industry-led mitigation of identified environmental risks are recognized by the PRMA as effective.
+-	That the current duplicative provincial pesticide classification systems be replaced with ones that defer to the PMRA’s expertise and national safety mandate.

 ## Plant Science Technologies: Helping Canada Grow